Jatinchhabra22/TODO-APP/README.md

-This is my first ReactJs project purely made from React, tailwind ..
+This is my first ReactJs project purely made from React and tailwind ..